RFChallenge/icassp2024rfchallenge/README.md

 `python sampletest_testmixture_generator.py [SOI Type] [Interference Type]`

 This script generates a new evaluation set (default name: TestSet1Example) based on the raw interference dataset of TestSet1.
 Participants can employ this for cross-checking.
 The produced outputs include a mixture numpy array, a metadata numpy array (similar to what's given in TestSet1Mixture), and a ground truth file.
+Participants can also change the seed number to generate new instances of such example test sets.

-(Example generated TestSet1Example can be found [here](https://drive.google.com/file/d/1trKDjQ2QmIj8jOa3xAObyeURbcZsN2LR/view?usp=drive_link).)
+(An example generated, named TestSet1Example (using seed_number=0), can be found [here](https://drive.google.com/file/d/1D1rHwEBpDRBVWhBGalEGJ0OzYbBeb4il/view?usp=drive_link).)

 `python sampletest_tf_unet_inference.py [SOI Type] [Interference Type] [TestSet Identifier]`